qwewqa/sonolus.py/docs/reference/types.md

 ### Declaration

-A `Record` class can be defined by inheriting from `Record` and defining zero or more fields as class attributes:
+A record can be defined by inheriting from `Record` and defining zero or more fields as class attributes:

 ```python
 class MyPair(Record):